 5.2.3 Following an agreement being reached with the potential receiving work unit, the nominated supervisor will make a recommendation to the relevant Executive Staff member.
 The Executive Staff member will consider the request on the basis that there is no disadvantage to the staff member and/or the University.

-5.2.4 The Executive Staff member will confirm in writing to the staff member the outcome of her/his request (utilising the attached Job Rotation approval advice).
-A copy of the Job Rotation approval advice will be provided to the Human Resources which will confirm the arrangements with the staff member as a variation to her/his contract of employment.
+5.2.4 The Executive Staff member will confirm in writing to the staff member the outcome of their request (utilising the attached Job Rotation approval advice).
+A copy of the Job Rotation approval advice will be provided to the Human Resources which will confirm the arrangements with the staff member as a variation to their contract of employment.

 5.2.5 Where a staff member requests to undertake a job rotation program, the University is not obligated to pay for any relocation costs.

-Approval of job rotation arrangements must be in accordance with the relevant University Delegations.
+Approval of job rotation arrangements must be in accordance with the Delegations of Authority Policy and Register.

 The University may make changes to this policy from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about this Policy may forward her/his suggestions to the Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this policy may forward their suggestions to Human Resources.